 Why checking the label of the cosmetic is important for sensitive skin?
 Having sensitive skin can come to be contaminated and irritated easily.
 So, It is vital to select the ideal skincare product because many can cause an adverse reaction.
 And I believe you already do.
 However, the label of cosmetics can be confusing with so many words, illustrations, and marketing jargon to wade through.
 While many labels say they’re made for sensitive skin or even hypoallergenic, there’s no assurance these claims are true.
-Thus, carefully read labels and check whether it has bad ingredients for sensitive skin or not.
+Thus, carefully read labels and check whether it has ingredients to avoid for sensitive skin or not.
 That’s on the first priority than looking for the best ingredients for sensitive skin.

 - Things to look for on a label

-- The List of the Ingredients to Avoid
+- The List of the Ingredients to Avoid for sensitive Skin

 Things to look for on a label